CabboShiba/KeyAuth-Server-Emulator/README.md

 Source Code released on 30/12/2022.

 I have decided to release it, because in the past months I've seen tons of skids asking for stupid help with KeyAuth.

 All these "devs" have literally 0 knowledge about coding, or security.
+They are trying to sell their pasted cheats and make money, without even knowing basic programming skills.

 That's why I have decided to release it.
 I am 100% sure this project will not harm skilled developers, as they will be able to fix and patch it.
 I have many other methods, but for now I'll keep them private.

 # Contact Me